oracle-livelabs/database/edition-based-redefinition/connect-adb/connect-adb.md

 Estimated Time: 10 minutes

-### Objectives
+##  Objectives

 - Download ATP Wallet
 - Download Lab files
-- Test the connection

-### Prerequisites
+##  Prerequisites

 This lab assumes you have:

-- Performed the previous lab on provisioning an Oracle Autonomous Database or you already have an existing Autonomous Database
+- Performed the previous lab on provisioning an Oracle Autonomous Database (ATP) or you already have an existing Autonomous Database (ATP)

 ## Task 1: Download ATP Wallet